HR Glossary: Over 200 Terms and Phrases To Know

 Return to Work: The process of reintegration or returning to work after an absence, such as after maternity leave, sickness, or a career break.

-Right to Work: The legal confirmation that a person is entitled to work in a particular country.
+Right to Work: The legal confirmation that a person is entitled to work in a particular country, eg the right to work in the UK and share codes.

 Role: The function assumed or part played by a person in a particular situation, especially in their job.